LEADING OFF: Astros vs Yanks, Musgrove returns to face Phils | WTOP News

 BATTLE IN THE BRONX

-American League powerhouses square off when Aaron Judge and the New York Yankees host Jose Altuve and the Houston Astros in the opener of a highly anticipated four-game series.
+American League powerhouses square off when Aaron Judge and the New York Yankees host Yordan Álvarez and the Houston Astros in the opener of a highly anticipated four-game series.

-New York boasts the best record in the majors, and Houston is second to the Yankees in the AL standings.
-Both clubs already hold comfortable division leads, so this matchup could certainly serve as another playoff preview come October.
+New York (51-18) boasts the best record in the majors, and Houston (43-25) is second to the Yankees in the AL standings.
+Both clubs already hold double-digit division leads, so this matchup could certainly serve as another playoff preview come October.

 Still seething over ALCS losses to Houston in 2017 and 2019, Yankees fans are sure to boo and jeer the Astros again for their 2017-18 cheating scandal.

-Judge leads the big leagues in home runs, with Astros slugger Yordan Álvarez not too far behind after hitting three in a two-game sweep of the New York Mets at home.
+Judge leads the big leagues with 27 home runs after hitting a pair in Wednesday night’s comeback victory at Tampa Bay. Álvarez is tied for second with 21 after launching three in a two-game sweep of the New York Mets at home.

 “Whenever a player goes to New York and plays there, it’s just really exciting with the history of that team and the ballpark,” he said through a translator.
 “We know they’re a really good team so we’re just going to compete and try to win.”